-The most common mistake people make when trying to request a hearing to restore their driver license is having inconsistent dates of sobriety written throughout all the supporting documents, as well as the hearing testimony.
+The most common mistake people make when trying to request a hearing to restore their driver’s license is having inconsistent dates of sobriety written throughout all the supporting documents, as well as the hearing testimony.

 Before you can operate a motor vehicle, you must get your driving privileges reinstated by the Secretary of State.
 However, the process can easily be overwhelming.
 If you proceed without driver’s license lawyers, chances are that your license will remain suspended or revoked.
 If you fail, you have to wait a full year before trying again.

-Here is just the surface level of what you need:
+Here’s just the surface level of what you need:

-- You must provide at least 3 character reference letters
+You must provide at least 3 character reference letters

-- You must demonstrate complete sobriety
+You must demonstrate complete sobriety

-- You must submit a full and complete Substance Use Evaluation
+You must submit a full and complete Substance Use Evaluation

-- You must provide a 12 panel drug screen with integrity variables
+You must provide a 12-panel drug screen with integrity variables

-- You must complete an affidavit asserting several facts about your past and present
+You must complete an affidavit asserting several facts about your past and present

 We greatly value our attorney client relationship and promise to guide you through this process.
 After all, we proudly hold a 98% driver’s license restoration success rate and can restore your license in as little as 10 weeks.

-Sarah Tarockoff is the Paralegal at The Law Offices of Barton Morris.
+Sarah Tarockoff is one of the paralegals at The Law Offices of Barton Morris.
 She earned a Paralegal Certificate from Oakland Community College in 2015 and graduated from Oakland University in 2013 with a Bachelor of Arts degree in Psychology and a concentration in criminal justice.
 She completed internships at the 52-3 District Court where she aided probation officers in the Probation Department and at Bernstein & Bernstein, where she worked closely with attorneys and paralegals on various litigation-related matters.